 - Write about the technicalities of being “healthy.”

-- Write about how others can affect your health.
+- How others can affect your health.

 - Write about the impact of mental health on your physical health.

-- Write about how learning can impact your health.
+- How learning can impact your health.

 - Write about how to break unhealthy habits that drag you down.